Written By Rick de Groot

 Concatenate Values with Conditions

 There are times when you need to concatenate values based on certain conditions.
-For example, you may want to exclude null values in the concatenation.
+For example, you may want to exclude null values when concatenating values.
 To do this in Power Query, you can use an if statement to control the concatenation logic.

 Tip